miklescotch/jekyll-now/_posts/2014-3-3-Hello-World.md

 published: true
 ---

-##

-Well let's be claer i am just testin all options of this setup.
-Practicing my English anf just hanging around.
+## Well let's be clear i am just testin all options of this setup.
+Practicing my English and just hanging around.
 Cause it's funny.